 The best way to reach your realistic weight loss goals is to set balanced eating routines and exercise routines that will best serve you.

 There are those that have a lack like attitude and will assume it is too hard to lose a certain amount of weight.
 This is a confidence issue as well as an issue of not having the drive to shoot for what you need to do.
 Maybe you feel the amount of weight is too much for you to lose so you go just so far and then end up sabotaging the process by falling off the wagon.

-1. Look at the time you want to lose weight by.
+1. Look at the time by which you want to lose weight

 2. Plan your moves week by week

-The steps and philosophy are simple and will help you to expect realistic weight loss progress.
+These steps and philosophy are straightforward and will help you to expect realistic weight loss progress.